Beyond the Megawatt: Unveiling the True Impact of Renewable Energy Integration

 The budget provides several incentives to encourage the adoption of solar energy.
 These include subsidies for rooftop solar installations and financial support for large-scale solar projects.
 By lowering the financial barriers, the government aims to make solar energy accessible to a broader segment of the population and promote energy self-sufficiency.
 Hartek Group, a leading player in the renewable energy sector, continues to support these initiatives by driving large-scale solar projects and enhancing solar accessibility across India.

-A Boost for Solar Energy: Pradhan Mantri Suryodaya Yojana
+A Boost for Solar Energy: Pradhan Mantri Suryoday Yojana

 Strengthening the Power Grid